edxu96/RexNet/docs/PhD/README.md

 [_varian2014intermediate_]: https://github.com/edxu96/symposium/tree/master/src

 > It is often useful to think of the “same” good available in different locations or circumstances as a different good, since the consumer may value the good differently in those situations. [_varian2014intermediate_] _Chapter 3_.

+- keep the main text short
+- relate the project to what they have done
+- reference letter
+- can share a detailed discussion with you if interested

+dynamic pricing to avoid adverse selection